Divya063/certified-kubernetes-administrator-course/docs/02-Core-Concepts/09-Kube-Proxy.md

   ![kube-proxy1](../../images/kube-proxy1.PNG)

 ## View kube-proxy options - kubeadm
-- If you set it up with kubeadm tool, kubeadm tool will deploy the kube-proxy as pod in kube-system namespace.
+- If you set it up with kubeadm tool, kubeadm tool will deploy the kube-proxy as pod (in each node in the cluster) in kube-system namespace.
 In fact it is deployed as a daemonset on master node.
   ```
   $ kubectl get pods -n kube-system
   ```